 Students can also get a discounted membership for just £4.99, but they have to sign up through UniDays or NUS Extra.

 Amazon Music Unlimited is accessible through the Amazon Music app.
 The app can be downloaded on iOS and Android devices, as well as Mac and PC.
-You can also access it through a Web player in your browser and through the company's Echo devices.
+You can also access it through a Web player in your browser and through the company's Echo devices and Fire tablets.
+You can also play music through a Sonos multi-room system or Roku media streamer.

 Amazon has also said that select BMW and Mini cars are Amazon Music-enabled and provide access to the service through its infotainment system when connected to a smartphone.

-Spotify is available almost everywhere, there's an app for iOS, Android, PC and Mac but is available on a list of devices that's almost too long to put on here.
-You can get a Spotify app on select TVs from Panasonic, LG, Sony, Samsung, B&O and Philips, and on Bose, Sonos, Onkyo, Denon, Yamaha, Pionner, Naim, Libratone and Revo home entertainment products.
+Spotify is available almost everywhere, there's an app for iOS, Android, PC and Mac but is available via Spotify Connect on a list of devices that's almost too long to put here.
+You can get a Spotify app on select TVs from Panasonic, LG, Sony, Samsung, B&O and Philips while Spotify works with stacks of audio products includicng those from Bose, Sonos, Onkyo, Denon, Yamaha, Pionner, Naim, Libratone and Revo.

 A wide range of car manufacturers, as well as Uber, have either built-in access via Spotify Connect, Android Auto or Apple CarPlay.
 The Sony PlayStation and Microsoft Xbox One have apps for Spotify, along with Google Chromecast and Chromecast Audio.
 Check out this full list of Spotify Connect Devices.